UNCLASSIFIED (U)

 (2) Clear contact lenses are acceptable.
 Other types of contact lenses, including tinted and novelty contact lenses, that do not obscure the eye, i.e., that do not make the iris appear larger or smaller, are acceptable.

-NOTE: Even if cosmetic contact lenses are normally and consistently worn, the natural eye color must be listed on form DS-11, form DS-82, and form DS-5504.
+NOTE: Even if cosmetic contact lenses are normally and consistently worn, the natural eye color should be listed on form DS-11, form DS-82, and form DS-5504.

 f.
-If a hearing device, wig, facial ornamentation (i.e., facial piercing jewelry), or similar article does not obscure the face, it may be worn when the photograph is taken (ICAO 9303 Section 3.9).
+If a hearing device, wig, facial ornamentation (i.e., facial piercing jewelry), or similar article does not partially or completely obscure the face, it may be worn when the photograph is taken (ICAO 9303 Section 3.9).

 g.
 One-time facial decorations, e.g., a team logo applied at a sporting event, are not acceptable.